How to keep kids entertained on a Gran Canaria family holiday

 On the other side of town, closer to Las Canteras beach (itself a great place to learn how to surf and a snorkelling hot spot), you'll find Parque Santa Catalina's Museo Elder.
 This is Las Palmas de Gran Canaria's version of London's famous Science Museum.
 Displays are interactive and you can easily while away an hour or two here.

 If the Museo Canario has given you a taste to explore pre-Spanish Gran Canaria, head to Gáldar's Cueva Pintada (Painted Cave) archaeological park and museum.
 Here you can (literally) step inside the world of the canarii, admiring their colourful geometric cave paintings.
-The 3-D video allows you travel back into time, to discover more about the island of Gran Canaria.
+The 3-D video allows you to travel back into time, to discover more about the island of Gran Canaria.

 Continue along the GC-2 to Agaete where the Máipes archaeological park is an open-air museum located in one of the burial grounds of the canarii.
 The fertile lands of the Valle de Agaete also house Finca la Laja.
-This San Pedro estate is one part coffee plantation to another part tropical fruit farm, and yet another vineyard, and they offer visitors goats' cheese, fruit, ham and wine (or fruit juice for children).
+This San Pedro estate is one part coffee plantation to another part tropical fruit farm, and yet another vineyard and they offer visitors goats' cheese, fruit, ham and wine (or fruit juice for children).

 Water parks, zoos, and more